-- 354 Energy is the lifeblood of our mechanized society and intertwines with food security. - 355 Dependence on foreign sources of fuel threatens not only our way of life but also the - 356 ability of family farmers to raise the food, fuel and fiber on which our nation depends.
-357
+Energy is the lifeblood of our mechanized society and intertwines with food security.
+Dependence on foreign sources of fuel threatens not only our way of life but also the ability of family farmers to raise the food, fuel and fiber on which our nation depends.

-- Development of open-market, community-based, sustainable, alternative, and renewable fuel and energy production systems - Research and utilization of alternative sources of energy to include wind, solar, geothermal, biomass, bio-diesel, hybrid technology, innovative battery technology and other alternative fuel sources - Labeling of all fuel products containing ethanol

-Establish refueling stations for alternative fuels i.e. E85 stations, bio-diesel capabilities at truck stops and card stations, and blender pumps

-- Energy conservation

-- Rural electrical cooperatives to provide utility service to new customers and local communities in areas in which they currently are prohibited due to population increase caps - Net metering of utilities that target and benefit individual rate payers and family farmers - Government assistance for green energy programs to family farmers and community-based local businesses - Education, research and development for production of cellulosic energy sources - Regulation of utility companies - Access to dependable, consistent, affordable, sustainable utilities for all rural areas - Renewable Fuels Standard, (e.g., 20% sustainable and renewable by the year 2020) - Open market net metering other incentives that focus on the production of community-based, locally owned, renewable energy such as cellulosic, wind, solar, geothermal and biomass - Farm stored Strategic Renewable Energy Reserve, dedicated to the storage and production of community-based energy feedstocks to ensure a dependable long-term, uninterrupted supply of these raw materials - Uniform state-wide taxation of renewable energy systems, established by the State Tax Commission, and based on project cost - Wind and solar energy for their conservation, economic, and environmental protection on farms as well as for the alternative revenue streams and energy cost savings they offer for family farms.
+- Development of open-market, community-based, sustainable, alternative, and renewable fuel and energy production systems - Research and utilization of alternative sources of energy to include wind, solar, geothermal, biomass, bio-diesel, hybrid technology, innovative battery technology and other alternative fuel sources - Labeling of all fuel products containing ethanol - Creating a pathway to high octane, low carbon fuel - Eliminating barriers to year-round higher-blended ethanol and advanced biofuels - Establish refueling stations for alternative fuels i.e. E85 stations, bio-diesel capabilities at truck stops and card stations, and blender pumps - Energy conservation - Rural electrical cooperatives to provide utility service to new customers and local communities in areas in which they currently are prohibited due to population increase caps - Net metering of utilities that target and benefit individual rate payers and family farmers - Government assistance for green energy programs to family farmers and community-based local businesses Education, research and development for production of cellulosic energy sources - Regulation of utility companies - Access to dependable, consistent, affordable, sustainable utilities for all rural areas - Renewable Fuels Standard, (e.g., 20% sustainable and renewable by the year 2026) - Open market net metering other incentives that focus on the production of community-based, locally owned, renewable energy such as cellulosic, wind, solar, geothermal and biomass - Federal and state efforts to support on-farm energy production - Farm stored Strategic Renewable Energy Reserve, dedicated to the storage and production of community-based energy feedstocks to ensure a dependable long-term, uninterrupted supply of these raw materials - Uniform state-wide taxation of renewable energy systems, established by the State Tax Commission, and based on project cost - Wind and solar energy for their conservation, economic, and environmental protection on farms as well as for the alternative revenue streams and energy cost savings they offer for family farms. - The development of multi-use crops